A

 Attenuate: To decrease the level of a signal.

-Automation: Recording and controlling changes in parameters (volume, panning, etc.) over time within a DAW.
+Automation: Recording and playback of parameter changes (like volume, panning, or effects) over time within a DAW.

 Auxiliary Track (Aux Track): A track for processing audio sent from other tracks.